Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 This desire to return to school is reflected in his work as an accounting officer at the University of Montpellier:

-“I handle continuing education enrollment at the university, so after seeing so many people returning to school, I thought to myself, ‘Why not me?’”
+“I’m in charge of collecting tuition for continuing education at the UM, so after seeing so many people come and go as they returned to school, I thought to myself, ‘Why not me?’”

 “It’s satisfying to succeed where I’d failed before.
 My grades were pretty terrible when I was a student, so seeing that I was doing well gave me the confidence to continue on to higher education.
 This experience allowed me to make a fresh start.”

-New projects in the works
+New projects on the horizon

-After earning his DAEU-B and completing his first year of a bachelor’s degree in Life and Environmental Sciences (SVSE), Jordan is continuing on his path and plans to complete his second year of the bachelor’s program and go on to earn a master’s degree.
+After earning his DAEU-B and completing his first year of a bachelor’s degree in Life and Environmental Sciences (SVSE), Jordan is continuing on his path and intends to complete his second year of the bachelor’s program and go on to earn a master’s degree.

 A Final Word